England Ireland Find Havens

 Immediately above the commercial docks, opposite the No. 4 pile marker, Fl G 4s, and a ¼ mile to the south of the Itchen Bridge, is Ocean Village Marina Click to view haven.
 Built into a basin formerly used by commercial ships, the marina is readily identifiable by red-roofed 'developer houses' on the east side of the River and a large sign just above the pilings.

-Saint Mary's Football Stadium situated close to the river above The Itchen
+Saint Mary's Football Stadium on the riverside above the Itchen Bridge

 Image: Peter Trimming via CC BY-SA 2.0